 2. Introduce cutlery early!

-If you start with cutlery early you can avoid the drama of a confused toddler – wondering why mum or dad now wants them to start eating with ‘tools’ when they are quite happy eating with their hands or you feeding them.
+If you start with cutlery early you can avoid the drama of a confused toddler.
+They might wonder why mum or dad now wants them to start eating with ‘tools’.
+Especially when they are quite happy eating with their hands or you feeding them!
 Using suitable cutlery (like doddl baby cutlery) when you first start introducing food will help connect food and mealtimes with cutlery.
 It’s all about letting babies explore and associate cutlery with their food.

 3. Establish where we eat as soon as you can (back to the highchair again!)